Key Terms

 6. Bandwidth: Bandwidth is a term interchangeable with “capacity”

-7. Medium: Medium is environment that is used to carry the signals used to support the Internet
+7. Medium: Medium is the environment that is used to carry the signals used to support the Internet.

-9. Download: The receipt of information over the Internet to your “device” (i.e. download from the web) saving that information on your computer.
+9. Download: Receipt of information over the Internet to your “device.”

 Others: